Faith and Fear

 Maybe it's simply a human thing.

-I'm not accusing them of lying, but maybe those who brag about always having great faith that "everything will turn out fine" have simply forgotten the times they too were scared, the times when opening the mail was terrifying, the times they avoided looking at a bank statement or medical report as long as possible.
+I'm not accusing them of lying, but maybe those who brag about always having great faith, those who constantly say "everything will turn out fine," have simply forgotten the times they too were scared, the times when opening the mail was terrifying, the times they avoided looking at a bank statement or credit card bill as long as possible.

-In the meantime, I guess I need to get off the computer and try to get into my analytical mode and figure out how these bills should be paid.
+In the meantime, I guess I need to get off this computer and into my analytical mode and figure out how to pay these bills.
+After all, He doesn't actually write the checks.

-(And, oh yeah - I guess it would be a good idea to turn it over to God and ask Him to provide as I'm doing so.)
+(And, oh yeah...
+I guess it would be a good idea to remind myself who God is and what He has already done while I turn all this over to Him and ask Him to provide as I'm doing so.)

 Comments